smartcontractcodes/espresso-sequencer/contracts/script/README.md

 # Deploying Upgradeable Smart Contracts

 Upgradeable smart contracts are deployed with OpenZeppelin Defender to enable a deployment strategy that is more secure and also uses a multi-sig Safe wallet.
-When deploying using openzeppelin the `defender` profile in the `foundry.toml` file is used.
+When deploying using OpenZeppelin the `defender` profile in the `foundry.toml` file is used.

 Note: One must set the environment variable `FOUNDRY_PROFILE` accordingly to use the appropriate profile in the